Craigharrison79/MS2-Quiz-Game/README.md

 ### Typography

+I wanted to use a font that look good and that almost everyone has.
+Everyone is has uses and is find arial very readable.
+So this makes sense to use as the font on the game.
+It  is clean and has a nice flow between the letters.

+Font-family use are: Arial, Helvetica, sans-serif,;

 ### Color Scheme

 The colour scheme - I wanted to keep the game clean looking and not uses to many colours.
 The midnight green was a nice starting colour as it's a good dark colour that still pop a little without overwhelming the users eyes.
 Orange was a nice pop of colour to give contrast to the  background and also give the user a simple indicator of were to look.
 The cadet blue is again a nice clean different in colour to help indicate the buttons on the page.